jjk-code-otter/global_temperature_merge/README.md

 Merging is performed using `combinator.py` based on dataset family trees defined in json files such as `hierarchy_ur.json`.

 Some other plots are produced by `compare_all_ensembles.py` and `plot_hierarchy.py`.

+The code has been refactored with `make_meta_ensemble.py` now doing most of what the old code used to do.